What is Exercise Price?

 An in-the-money exercise price is when the option is capable of being exercised to provide some level of financial benefit.
 For example:

 - An in-the-money call option is when the market price is above the exercise price.
-Thus, the holder can purchase the security at the exercise price and save the difference between what it is being purchased for and the market price that other investors are buying the asset for.
+Thus, the holder can purchase the security at the lower exercise price and book the profit between it and the market price.

 - An in-the-money put option is when the exercise price is above the market price.
 Thus, the holder is eligible to sell the security at a price higher than what is being offered.
 For example, a put option with a strike price of $60 would be in the money if the market price is $45.
 The holder of the option can then sell the stock for $60 and thus make $15.